Check out this great collection of toy bin labels and get your playroom sorted!

 This set of 28 toy labels does just that.
 It is available to you as a free printable, with download and printing instructions included below.
 The set includes a few different variable for similar items, so you can choose which labels suit your system of organisation best.
 Once printed and laminated (or covered with clear plastic book covering), use clear tape to adhere to plastic bins or tubs or punch a hole in each corner and add string or twine to tie the label to the basket.

-To download and print: Click here to download.
+Click here to download: Toy Bin Labels.
 This will open a PDF document.
 Download or save the PDF to your own computer.
 Open the PDF and print the pages you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
 For durability, print onto matte photo paper or lightweight cardstock and laminate.
 Personal, non commercial use only.

 You might also like;